Our seminars and customized trainings are now available in a live interactive online format.

 Build your toolbox of options with what works so that you return to your class better prepared and experience greater satisfaction and success

-You'll leave with a resource handbook filled with easy-to-use prevention and intervention strategies that you can put to use immediately
+You'll leave with a digital resource handbook filled with easy-to-use prevention and intervention strategies that you can put to use immediately in your classroom or distance learning environment

 Outstanding Strategies You Can Use Immediately